-Amy Unett, from Drumchapel High School, who is a nominee of Career Ready’s AstraZeneca Award, talks about how her time on the Career Ready programme has helped her develop the skills, confidence, and qualities to kick-start a successful future.
+Amy Unett, a nominee for the 2017 AstraZeneca Award, shares how her time on the Career Ready programme helped her develop the skills, confidence, and qualities needed to kick-start a successful future.

 Before I started the Career Ready programme I really struggled with anxiety and had very little confidence.
 I was desperately looking for an opportunity that I could throw myself into where I could face my fears and work against my anxiety.
 I had no idea how much Career Ready would change my life!